clintgrove/databricks-devops/dbx-using-cicdtools-azdevops/README.md

-# Devops using cicd.tools
+# Devops using Databricks cli

-This folder in this repo, is for when you want to deploy using azure.databricks.cicd.tools I will explore other ways of doing this, like Asset bundles in another folder.

- I have this working in Azure Devops right now, my next task is to get it to work in GitHub actions
+This is the folder used for Azure Devops